myspc-development/art-test/docs/organization-crm-tools.md

 ## Audience CRM Widget

-`assets/js/widgets/AudienceCRMWidget.jsx` provides a React component that fetches contacts from the REST endpoint `/artpulse/v1/org/<id>/audience`.
-It lists names or emails of contacts tagged by the CRM system.
-Add the widget through the dashboard editor for organization roles.
+`assets/js/widgets/AudienceCRMWidget.jsx` previously fetched contacts from the REST endpoint `/artpulse/v1/org/<id>/audience`.
+These routes were removed along with the `OrgCrmController`.

-## REST API Endpoints
+## REST API Endpoints (Removed)

-`src/Rest/OrgCrmController.php` exposes `GET /org/<id>/donors` and `GET /org/<id>/audience` routes for use in custom tooling or exports.
+The controller `src/Rest/OrgCrmController.php` and its donor and audience routes were removed in the 2025 cleanup.